geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 ## Running Queries

 1. Enter SuiteQL in the editor.
+2. Use query tabs when comparing multiple drafts.
+Each tab keeps its own Result and Performance Matrix state.
-2. Use Format to normalize keyword casing and clause layout.
+3. Use Format to normalize keyword casing and clause layout.
-3. Review hints for likely SuiteQL or Oracle SQL issues.
+4. Review hints for likely SuiteQL or Oracle SQL issues.
-4. Select `AI Chat` in the Query Editor when you need help with reports, saved searches, standard NetSuite record type IDs, SuiteQL sources, transaction type codes, joins, table relationships, or schema patterns.
+5. Select `AI Chat` in the Query Editor when you need help with reports, saved searches, standard NetSuite record type IDs, SuiteQL sources, transaction type codes, joins, table relationships, or schema patterns.
-5. Check `Run as SuiteQLPaged` for paged execution, or leave it unchecked for direct `runSuiteQL`.
+6. Check `Run as SuiteQLPaged` for paged execution, or leave it unchecked for direct `runSuiteQL`.
-6. Set rows per page and max pages.
+7. Set rows per page and max pages.
-7. Run SuiteQL.
+8. Run SuiteQL.
-8. Review the result grid and performance matrix.
+9. Review the result grid and performance matrix.

 Hints are advisory.
 They never disable the Run button.

+Query Editor history is browser-local and stores recent query checkpoints for material editor actions.
+Users can load, delete, or clear history from the `Editor History` control at the bottom-right of Query Editor.

 ## Performance Matrix